 The Best Winter Candles Of 2019 That Don't Smell Like Sugar Cookies

 Now, don't get me wrong — there's nothing wrong with those mega-sized three-wick candles that you find at the mall.
 In fact, I prefer burning those cheaper ones, as they sometimes have better silage than my fancy-schmancy faves.
 But on days when I want to entertain (and impress), I plan on pulling out something like Boy Smells' Holiday Cedar Stack since I can't throw a couple of logs into my nonexistent wood-burning fireplace.
-Or, come dry January, I'll light my Bizarre Brandy Single Wick Candle by Molton Brown instead of pouring a stiff one.
-And what's better is that all of the candles, below, would make foolproof holiday gifts — and there's always room for spreading good cheer.
+Or, come times like this dry January, I'll light my Bizarre Brandy Single Wick Candle by Molton Brown instead of pouring a stiff one.
+And what's better is that all of the candles, below, would make foolproof new years gifts — and there's always room for spreading good cheer.
 See my favorites ahead.

 This rich blend of aged brandy, topped with notes of ginger and orange, are almost better than the top shelf open bar at your company's office party.
 Almost.